Rob's Photos

 I wanted a clean aesthetic which showed the public-facing photos with minimal noise.
 The photograph should snap to the visible browser window and has a short caption for context which gently fades in and hopefully isn’t too intrusive, while all other content is kept under the bottom of the browser window to avoid clutter.

-Like most projects it started simple but grew in scope.
+Despite the simple asthetic there’s quite a bit going on behinds the scenes.
 Each photo page includes the photo metadata stripped automatically from the original image, the GPS location rendered in a Leaflet map, as well as a way of grouping photographs into a series conceptually linked by theme or location.
-Despite these additional features, I’ve strictly never crossed the threshold at the bottom of the browser view and encroached onto the photo itself.
-The intention is to encourage the user to simply click through from photo to photo randomly, jumping from continent to continent without unnecessary categorisation or taxonomy.
+Additionally, many photos have been paired with an Despite these additional features, I’ve strictly never crossed the threshold at the bottom of the browser view and encroached onto the photo itself.
+The intention is to encourage the user to simply click through from photo to photo randomly, without unnecessary categorisation or taxonomy.

 I enjoyed working on this project, not only was it fun to build, but it forced me to trawl an enormous collection of photos to pick out a few to display, some of which I haven’t really looked at since I took them many years ago.
 I’m certainly not a great photographer but among a disjointed library of tens of thousands of photos surely there are a handful which are worth sharing, even if ultimately it’s just for myself.